Psychology 391SC : Scientific Studies of Consciousness

 Read this carefully.
 Ask if there is any part you do not understand.

-Some classes will include a quiz.
-Quizzes will not be announced in advance.
+Some classes will include a quiz or other type of written assignment.
+They will not be announced in advance.

-Each quiz may cover the material in the assigned reading, the material covered in class that day, or material from previous days.
+Each quiz or assignment may cover the material in the assigned reading, the material covered in class that day, or material from previous days.

-The format of the quizzes may vary.
+The format of the quizzes and assignments may vary.
 There could be essay questions, multiple choice, or other formats.

-Make-ups will not be offered for missed quizzes.
+Make-ups will not be offered for missed quizzes or assignments.

 Presentations: